20akshay00/20akshay00.github.io/_pages/_resources/cmt.md

----
-title: "Physics"
-excerpt: ""
-collection: resources
----

-This page is a work in progress.
-It will largely be biased towards Quantum Many Body physics and in particular, Quantum Fluids.

 ## Blogs
 - [**A Bit Correlated**](https://tpolakovic.github.io/): A short series of posts on quantum mechanics and solid state physics.
 - [**This Condensed Life**](https://thiscondensedlife.wordpress.com/): Regular tid-bits on various topics of condensed matter physics.